Select Page

 2. Causes of the Berlin Blockade

-The Berlin Blockade was an attempt by the Soviet Union to force the Western Allies out of Berlin and gain complete control over the entire city.
+The Berlin Blockade was an effort from side of Soviet Union to drive out the western Allies from Berlin and establish its sovereignty over this city.

 The Berlin Blockade had several significant implications: